 High School Equivalency - (GED)

 Many people who did not finish high school have the same knowledge and skills as those who did graduate.
-By taking and passing a series of five tests in Language Arts Writing, Social Studies, Science, Language Arts Reading, and Mathematics, adults can demonstrate they have acquired the same level of knowledge.
+By taking and passing a series of four tests in Language Arts Writing, Social Studies, Science, Language Arts Reading, and Mathematics, adults can demonstrate they have acquired the same level of knowledge.

 Most colleges and employers accept a GED® credential as being equivalent to a high school diploma.
 Each year more than 14,000 Washington residents earn their GED® credentials.